Jersey Bulls F.C.: Abandoned 2019–20 season

 The 2019–20 season started with two friendly games, the first with League Two side Stevenage on 6 July which was won by Stevenage 3–4, followed by Leicester City Under-23's on 16 July won by Leicester 3–0.

 Their 2019–20 league campaign in the Combined Counties League Division One began with a 3–0 win over Ash United.
 By 16 November they had 15 straight victories in all competitions.
 Their 16th victory came on 23 November in a 7–0 victory, and after their 19th victory on 16 December they were 24 points clear at the top of the table.
 They ended 2019 with their 20th straight victory, despite their flight being delayed by two hours and the coach being delayed in traffic and running onto the pitch straight from the coach, they beat Farnham Town 2–0 and began 2020 with another victory, their 21st straight win.

 On 7 March 2020, Forward Lorne Bickley signed a short-term contract with National League side Hartlepool United.
 The next day Jersey Bulls set a new record in the Combined Counties League on 27 consecutive wins, beating Withdean 2000's record which was set during the 2002–03 season.
 With 81 points on the table, they were statistically eligible for promotion to step 5 football.
 A few days later, most sporting leagues in the United Kingdom were halted due to the COVID-19 pandemic.
 It was later confirmed that the Combined Counties League had been abandoned with all results null and voided.
 On 30 March 2020, Jersey Bulls were one of sixty-six non-league clubs who sent an open letter to the Football Association requesting that they reconsider their decision.
-The request within this letter was denied and Jersey Bulls would return to Division One for the 2020/21 season.
+The request within this letter was denied and Jersey Bulls would return to Division One for the 2020–21 season.

 2020–21 season

-On 5 September, Jersey Bulls began their second season in Division One away to Bedford & Feltham with a 1–4 victory.
-The Bulls would subsequently defeat British Airways 0–2, Fleet Spurs 0-1 and Ash United 2–3, all away from home.
+On 5 September, Jersey Bulls began their second season in Division One away to Bedford & Feltham with a 4–1 victory.
+The Bulls subsequently defeated British Airways 2–0, Fleet Spurs 1-0 and Ash United 3–2, all away from home.
 Jersey Bulls are again unbeaten in Division One as of 1 January 2021, extending their unbeaten run to 31 games under inaugural manager Gary Freeman.
 In March the Football Association announced that the 2020–21 season at Step 3 to step 7 would be curtailed, prematurely ending Jersey Bulls' second season in Division One again.
 However, the FA later confirmed that the planned restructuring of the National League System would take place as planned, with teams allowed to apply for promotion.